-CIVIL AVIATION AUTHORITY OF MALAYSIA

-Aerodrome Standards Division Level 1 Block Podium B No. 27 Persiaran Perdana Precinct 4, 62618 PUTRAJAYA

-Phone: 03-88714000 Fax: 03-88714335
+CIVIL AVIATION AUTHORITY OF MALAYSIA Air Navigation Services & Aerodrome Division Level 1 Block Podium B No. 27 Persiaran Perdana Precinct 4, 62618 PUTRAJAYA Phone: 03-88714000 Fax: 03-88714335

-1.1.4 This Document specifies the type, location and characteristics of apron markings and signs to be used in an aerodrome that shall be complied by aerodrome operators.
-This Document also to aid in the safe of aircraft.
-Therefore, the highest standards of the provision of apron markings and signs are required.
-Once a facility has been installed, its usefulness is dependent on its availability and visibility quality which turn depend upon the effectiveness of the maintenance work carried out.
+1.1.4 This document outlines the type, location, and characteristics of apron markings and signs to be implemented at aerodromes.
+Compliance by aerodrome operators is essential to ensure the safety of aircraft operations.
+To achieve this, the highest standards in the design and provision of apron markings and signs must be maintained.
+The effectiveness of these facilities depends not only on their proper installation but also on their ongoing availability and visibility, which are directly influenced by the quality of maintenance.